kevinwang2882/MapMaster/README.md

 # project4

+an app is named as Map Master google map api.

+login page

+Creating event form

+# How to use  this App
 an app is designed for creating and sharing events using google map api.
 User must login  with gmail first.Then Users can create events, set up event details,type of event ,rating and locations, and notify other users.All user can make commit on the events.

-login page

-Creating event form

-#How to use  this App

 ##Technologies Used